humansinstitute/nctool/doc/planning/prd/01-Plan-eCashWalletService.md

 ### Next steps / improvements (once you’re comfortable)

+* **Lightning–internal exchange** – use the mint’s built-in LN gateway to allow “withdraw to invoice” via `/wallet/spend`.
+* **Lightning–Address Support** – use the mint’s built-in LN gateway to allow “withdraw to invoice” via `/wallet/spend`.
 * **Multi-mint support** – extend the wallet meta event to track multiple mints.
 * **Web-socket sub (push)** – instead of polling `/wallet/receive`, open a background WS to relays and auto-trigger redemption.
-* **Lightning–internal exchange** – use the mint’s built-in LN gateway to allow “withdraw to invoice” via `/wallet/spend`.

 With this stripped-down approach, each endpoint is a single, testable unit—and the CLI stays tiny while still exercising the full Nutstash / Nutzap flow.